 Caring: We will treat all applicants with kindness and consideration.

 ISH is designed to serve the needs of families both citizens of and residents of Copenhagen, Denmark who are seeking an international, English based, curriculum of study for their children.
 ISH recognizes a special relationship with Embassies, Permanent Missions, the UN, and multinational companies in our community.
 We strive to assist these globally mobile families arriving with finding places to thrive within our school environment.

 - If a class is considered full, acceptable applicants will go on a waiting list.
 If a place later becomes open, we will look at the wait list to accept an appropriate student to replace the student leaving.

 - Students will not be offered places in another grade level, if their appropriate grade is full.

 - A student wishing to be considered for placement must first complete and pay for the application, and upload all supporting documents before the student will be considered for admission.

 - School fees will be billed to the families, and must be paid in a timely manner.

 - Students in the PYP will have their level of English assessed after their admission to the school.

 - At the MYP and DP levels, applicants will be required to sit language and math proficiency screening tests before admission.
-If the student is coming from another IB world school, we may not need to do admissions testing, as we will be familiar with the curriculum and grading scheme.
 The results of testing will be used to gauge a student’s readiness to access the curriculum.

 - The head of English or EAL Coordinator assesses language tests.
 The head of Mathematics assesses math tests.
 Results are communicated back to Admissions.